-As of December 31, 2018, our total deferred tax assets were \$8.0 million.
-Due to our lack of earnings history and uncertainties surrounding our ability to generate future taxable income, the net deferred tax assets have been fully offset by a valuation allowance.
+As of December 31, 2019, our total deferred tax assets were \$16.5 million.
+A valuation allowance is established against the deferred tax assets to reduce their carrying value to an amount that is more likely than not to be realized.
+The deferred tax assets and liabilities are classified as noncurrent along with the related valuation allowance.
+Due to a lack of earnings history, the net deferred tax assets have been fully offset by a valuation allowance.
 The deferred tax assets were primarily comprised of federal and state tax net operating losses, or NOLs.
 Utilization of NOLs may be limited by the "ownership change" rules, as defined in Section 382 of the Code.
 Similar rules may apply under state tax laws.
 Our ability to use our remaining NOLs may be further limited if we experience an ownership change in connection with this offering, future offerings or as a result of future changes in our stock ownership.